 M.Sc.
 In Mechanical Engineering

-The degree of Master of Science in Mechanical Engineering (M.Sc. in MEEN) is awarded for successfully completing the requirements of a program of study, which includes taught courses as well as a written thesis.
+The degree of Master of Science in Mechanical Engineering (M.Sc. in MEEN) is awarded for successfully completing the requirements of a program of study, which includes taught courses as well as thesis.
 The thesis is an independent investigation of specialized areas within the general field of mechanical engineering and associated disciplines.
 The M.Sc. degree gives candidates the opportunity to deepen their knowledge in the broad field of MEEN and contribute to the process of discovery and knowledge creation through the conduct of original research.
 Candidates for this degree are taught and supervised by experienced faculty and are expected to demonstrate initiative in their approach and innovation in their work.
 In addition to successfully completing the taught course component of the program, candidates prepare and present a thesis on their chosen area.
 Research may be undertaken in several topics corresponding to the areas of focus identified by the University.

 - Apply their technical expertise to address the needs of society in critical, creative, ethical, and innovative manner.